snowtrack/snowtrack-docs/docs/file-systems.md

 Some file systems are very generic and can be used on a variety of different drive types (like SSDs or HDDs).
 Others are heavily optimized for specific types of drives.

-### What has Snowtrack to do with this?
+### What has P4 One to do with this?

-Since Snowtrack manages your file versions, it uses features of the underlying file system to organize and manage your files.
-Regardless of whether your project contains only a few 2D graphic files, or you are dealing with multi-gigabyte-sized 3D files, Snowtrack's job is to create versions of them as fast as possible.
+Since P4 One manages your file versions, it uses features of the underlying file system to organize and manage your files.
+Regardless of whether your project contains only a few 2D graphic files, or you are dealing with multi-gigabyte-sized 3D files, P4 One's job is to create versions of them as fast as possible.

-That's why it's very important for your machine to be properly set up, allowing Snowtrack to make the best use of the capabilities it has.
+That's why it's very important for your machine to be properly set up, allowing P4 One to make the best use of the capabilities it has.

 Let's cover some technicalities first.